steffyd/steffyd/services/homepage/README.md

 This directory contains the configuration for the `homepage` service.

+This service is deployed as a Cloud Run service with an OAuth2-proxy sidecar container.
+The OAuth2-proxy handles authentication and forwards traffic internally to the homepage container.
+Access is controlled by the regional load balancer and OAuth2-proxy sidecar.

+## Architecture

+The homepage service uses a **sidecar pattern** where two containers run in the same Cloud Run service:

+- **OAuth2-proxy sidecar** (port 4180): Handles Google OAuth authentication
+- **Homepage container** (port 3000): Serves the actual homepage content

+### Security Model

+- **External Access**: Only through `steffyd.com` via the load balancer
+- **Authentication**: OAuth2-proxy sidecar handles Google OAuth authentication
+- **Internal Communication**: OAuth2-proxy forwards to homepage container via `127.0.0.1:3000`
+- **Direct Access**: Homepage container is not directly accessible from the internet

 ## Local Testing

 You can test changes to the homepage configuration locally before deploying them.
 This allows you to see how your dashboard will look and behave.